Sometimes we all just want a little study distraction.

 In today’s post, we explore great ways to turn mindless Facebook snooping into short bursts of Chinese learning and language absorption!
 Sound enticing?

-Well, then you’ll love that we’ve also provided nine recommendations of great Facebook Pages that you can “like” in order to receive more language learning content in your News Feed.
+Well, then you’ll love that we’ve also provided eight recommendations of great Facebook Pages that you can “like” in order to receive more language learning content in your News Feed.

 So, let’s get started and find out how to learn Chinese with Facebook!